danlkv/QTensor/README.md

 If you have memory errors, modify the `JFLAGS` variable in the bash script `./tw-heuristic`.
 I use `JFLAGS="-Xmx4g -Xms4g -Xss500m"`.

+Before running qtensor with tamaki, make sure `tw-heuristic` resolves as executable.
+For that, add the `tamaki_treewidth` dir to your `PATH`.
+Test with `which tw-heuristic`.

 #### Usage

 ```python